CommitSith/CommitSith/README.md

 ## Projects

-- **JavaSpringAI API**: An API to control the ultimate weapon in the galaxy.
+- **DarthSpringAI**: An API to control the ultimate weapon in the galaxy using Java SpringAI.

 ## Contact